Boston Market: History

 In April 2004, Boston Market introduced chilled menu items to be sold in supermarkets.
 In December 2005, these chilled menu items were available in 700 supermarkets.

 In 2005, Boston Market also started limited-time offers, such as Crispy Country Chicken, an oven-baked chicken breast with gravy.

 In 2007, McDonald's announced that it was "exploring strategic options" for the subsidiary.
 On August 6, 2007, McDonald's announced plans to sell the chain to Sun Capital Partners, a transaction that was completed on August 27, 2007.

 In 2013, Boston Market opened its first new location in seven years in Florida and in 2015 it added ribs to the menu.

 Prime rib was introduced in 2018, shown here with mashed potatoes and gravy, and mac n' cheese.
 It was only available on certain days.

 In April 2018, Boston Market announced that it was expanding its menu to offer rotisserie prime rib nationwide, three days a week.
 In 2019, the chain closed 45 locations, with one report noting competition with rotisserie chickens sold at regular supermarket chains.
 In 2020, it introduced baby back ribs paired with Sweet Baby Ray's sauce.

 In April 2020, Sun Capital Partners sold Boston Market to Engage Brands, LLC, a company of Rohan Group, owned by Jignesh "Jay" Pandya.
 This started a difficult period in which the company stopped paying its suppliers, rent, and some employees.
 This resulted in over 150 lawsuits.
 In 2023, New Jersey shut down 27 locations when it was determined employees were owed hundreds of thousands of dollars.
-The chain started with about 300 locations at the start of 2023, but was down to 79 locations later that year, and by early 2024 there were fewer than 30 locations but the chain opened a new location in India.
+The chain started with about 300 locations at the start of 2023, but was down to 79 locations later that year, and by early 2024 there were fewer than 30 locations even though the chain opened a new location in India.

-In 2023 and beyond, Boston Market experienced financial problems and closed most of its locations.